bartko-s/stefano-tree/README.md

  - Support scopes (multiple independent tree in one db table)
  - Rebuild broken tree
  - Tested with MySQL/MariaDB and PostgreSQL but should work with any database vendor which support transaction
- - Supported Frameworks [Zend Framework 1](https://framework.zend.com/manual/1.12/en/zend.db.html), [Zend Framework 2](https://framework.zend.com/manual/2.4/en/index.html#zend-db), [Doctrine 2 DBAL](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/).
+ - Supported [PDO](http://php.net/manual/en/intro.pdo.php), [Zend Framework 1](https://framework.zend.com/manual/1.12/en/zend.db.html), [Zend Framework 2](https://framework.zend.com/manual/2.4/en/index.html#zend-db), [Doctrine 2 DBAL](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/).
 It is easy to implement support for any framework
+ - Support nested transaction

 ## Dependencies
-- This library has no external dependencies only PHP and your favorite framework is required
+- This library has no external dependencies.
+Can work with pure PHP.

 ## Installation